folio-org/curriculum/04_deploy_test_stripes_module.md

 More details about the state of the object within the module can be seen by viewing the debugging output in the browser's JavaScript console.

 ![Trivial reply with browser JavaScript console](pics/01_Trivial_reply_with_js_console.png)

+## Finish

+Now stop this basic Stripes server.
+Do `Control-C` to exit it.